ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; limiting, hosts

 Lots of large organizations have instances shared among many organizations.
 They do not want any one organization to be able to use all the licensed hosts, this feature allows superusers to set a specified upper limit on how many licensed hosts may be allocated to each organization.
-The |at| algorithm factors changes in the limit for an organization and the number of total hosts across all organizations.
+The AWX algorithm factors changes in the limit for an organization and the number of total hosts across all organizations.
 Any inventory updates will fail if an inventory sync brings an organization out of compliance with the policy.
 Additionally, superusers are able to 'over-allocate' their licenses, with a warning.

 Inventory Plugins